 I am not sure I would take the Mi-Artist Pro on anything compared to the AV3.
 Perhaps if I want to tone down the impact a little and go for something a bit more mellow like jazz or acoustics where that slightly flatter but natural sound will be just fine.
 On pretty much everything else I would go with the AV3’s livelier and more dynamic presentation.

 I honestly can’t think of a better performing triple BA custom monitor for the $320 price point.
 Let us be clear though on that statement.
 There are some triple driver custom designs that do perform a bit better such as the FIBAE 3 from Custom Art but they are almost double the price so the opening ‘gambit’ is fair in my opinion.
 The value for money proposition is off the hook for me.

 The AV3 is a very easy and enjoyable listening monitor for everyday use.
 It also demonstrates how far BA designs have come since the days of the UM3 and UM3x almost 10 years ago.

 That CI low-end driver is very potent and the -6dB leash put on it by Avara was a very wise decision.
 Instead of darkness and pure bloat you get quantity but a rich almost lush or liquid tone that even if slightly light on pure detail makes up for it by being immensely forgiving.

 There is also enough on the custom builder side to create some nice designs and I am pleased to see more than just 2-3 basic shell colors despite using a 3D-printing process, something the bigger firms could watch and learn.
 Customer choice in the custom monitor business is a powerful tool indeed.

-- Available on custom shells or universal shell (Small size and large shells )
+Available on custom shells or universal shells (Small size and large shells )